-When a student is assigned an after-school detention by administration, the student is issued a "detention notice."
-This notice is to be signed by a parent and returned to the main office.
-This notice informs parents of the incident and of the date and time of the detention so that transportation arrangements can be made.
+When a student is assigned an after-school detention by administration.
+Parents will be notified by phone or email of the student's date and time of the detention so that transportation arrangements can be made.
 If an office detention has been assigned as a consequence for missing a teacher issued detention, then the student is responsible for serving both the office detention AND the teacher issued detention.